adudi1/EffectiveJava/PITCHME.md

 * There is no way to extend an instantiable class with a new value component while preserving the comapreTo contract.
 Write an unrelated class containing an instance of the first class.
 Then provide the view method to return the contained instance.
 * Avoid use of < amd > operators.
 Instead use static compare methods in the boxed prmitive classes or the comparator construction methods in the Comparator interface.

+ ---
+ // chapter 4

+ # Item 15
+ * <b> Minimize the accessibility of classes and members </b>
+ * A well designed API will hide all its details, cleanly seperating its API from implementation details.
+(Information hiding or Encapulation)
+ * + decouples the components that compromise the system.
+ * + components can be developed in parallel (isolation)
+ * + Decreases rick in developing large systems, as each individual component may prove successful even if the whole system isn't.
+ * Thumb Rule: Make each class and member as inaccessible as possible.
+ * If a top level class or an interface can be made package-private then it should be. (public is the other option for top level classes and interfaces (non nested)).
+So you can make it part of implementation, you can modify, replace or remove in subsequent releases, if public you have to support it forever.
+ * If a package-private top level class is only used by only one class, consider making the top-level class a private static nested class of the sole class that uses it.
+ * private—The member is accessible only from the top-level class where it is declared
+ * package-private—The member is accessible from any class in the package where it is declared.
+Technically known as default access, this is the access level you get if no access modifier is specified (except for interface members, which are public by default).
+ * protected—The member is accessible from subclasses of the class where it is declared and from any class in the package where it is declared.
+ * public—The member is accessible from anywhere.
+ * both private and package-private members are part of a class’s implementation and do not normally impact its exported API.
+These fields can, however, “leak” into the exported API if the class implements Serializable.
+ * If a method overrides a superclass method, it cannot have a more restrictive access level in the subclass than in the superclass. (the Liskov substitution principle)
+ * if a class implements an interface, all of the class methods that are in the interface must be declared public in the class
+ * it is acceptable to make a private member of a public class package-private in order to test it, but it is not acceptable to raise the accessibility any higher.
+ * classes with public mutable fields are not generally thread-safe
+ * Even if a field is final and refers to an immutable object, by making it public you give up the flexibility to switch to a new internal data representation in which the field does not exist.
+ *  You can expose constants via public static final fields. is critical that these fields contain either primitive values or references to immutable objects, a field containing a reference to a mutable object has all the disadvantages of a nonfinal field.
+ * Note that a nonzero-length array is always mutable, so it is wrong for a class to have a public static final array field, or an accessor that returns such a field. (frequent source of security holes)
+ * Beware of the fact that some IDEs generate accessors that return references to private array fields
+ Fix: `private static final Thing[] PRIVATE_VALUES = { ... };

+public static final List<Thing> VALUES =

+   Collections.unmodifiableList(Arrays.asList(PRIVATE_VALUES));`
+ or
+  `private static final Thing[] PRIVATE_VALUES = { ... };

+public static final Thing[] values() {

+    return PRIVATE_VALUES.clone();

+}`
+* Java 9: A module is a grouping of packages, like a package is a grouping of classes.
+* Public and protected members of unexported packages in a module are inaccessible outside the module; within the module, accessibility is unaffected by export declarations
+---

+# Item 16
+* <b>In public classes, use accessor methods not public fields</b>
+* degenerate classes: that serve no purpose other than to group instance fields
+*